Big Apple Anime Fest

 The Big Apple Anime Fest (BAAF) was an anime convention sponsored by Mitsubishi Motors which was held annually between 2001 and 2003 and supported by a consortium of anime and manga companies.

+In 2001, John O'Donnell conceived and founded the Big Apple Anime Fest (BAAF), an annual anime convention and film festival held in New York City.
+O'Donnell established BAAF as a separate for-profit company, independent from Central Park Media's operations, describing his ambition for the event as creating the "Cannes Film Festival of anime and manga culture."